Moderna COVID-19 Vaccine

 Comment: This is the Phase 1, dose-escalation, open-label trial that included 45 adult participants, age 18 - 55, who received 2 doses of the mRNA-1273 vaccine, 28 days apart.
 Vaccine doses were 25 mcg, 100 mcg or 250 mcg.
 Higher doses elicited higher antibody responses.
 Serum neutralizing activity was detected in all participants after two vaccinations.
 The most common adverse events included fatigue, chills, headache, myalgias and pain at the injection site.
 Adverse events were higher with the second dose.

-American Academy of Pediatrics discussion on the CDC confirmation of more than 220 cases of myocarditis or pericarditis in those age 30 and younder occurring within 1 week of receiving the second dose of the COVID-19 mRNA vaccines.
+American Academy of Pediatrics discussion on the CDC confirmation of more than 220 cases of myocarditis or pericarditis in those age 30 and younger occurring within 1 week of receiving the second dose of the COVID-19 mRNA vaccines.
 Although this incidence is rare, it is higher than what is expected.
 Greater than 80% of patients have made a full recovery.
-The CDC recommends that myocarditis or pericarditis be considered in any patient who develops acute chest pain, heart palpitations and/or shortness of breath within 1 week of receiving their second vaccine dose.
+The CDC recommends that myocarditis or pericarditis be considered in any patient who develops acute chest pain, heart palpitations, and/or shortness of breath within 1 week of receiving their second vaccine dose.

 Official website of the Johns Hopkins Antibiotic (ABX), HIV, Diabetes, and Psychiatry Guides, powered by Unbound Medicine.
 Johns Hopkins Guide App for iOS, iPhone, iPad, and Android included.
 Complete Product Information.